jono-vision/atrieve-job-notifier/README.md

 ```

 Update the configuration file with the necessary information for each job board you want to scrape.

+Open the config_template.toml and enter in your usernames, school board names and web-links of the login page as well as the link where the job postings are.
+Also be sure to fill in your email information at the bottom too.
+Your from email has to be a gmail email and I would recommend a burner email.
+You then have to obtain an app password which would be entered on this file.

 Run the main.py script to log in and scrape job information: